-"Any person affected by an alleged violation of [the Open Meeting Law], the Attorney General or the County Attorney for the county in which the alleged violation ... occurred," may file suit in superior court against a public body as a whole to require compliance with or prevent violations of the Open Meeting Law or to determine whether the law is applicable to certain matters or legal actions of the public body.
+Any person affected by "legal action" of a public body, the Attorney General, or the County Attorney for the county in which the alleged violation occurred, may file suit in superior court to require compliance with or prevent violations of the Open Meeting Law or to determine whether the law is applicable to certain matters or legal actions of the public body.
 A.R.S. § 38-431.07.

-Additionally, when the provisions of the Open Meeting Law have been violated, a court of competent jurisdiction may issue a writ of mandamus requiring a meeting to be open to the public.
+Additionally, when the provisions of the Open Meeting Law have not been complied with, a court of competent jurisdiction may issue a writ of mandamus requiring a meeting to be open to the public.
 A.R.S. § 38-431.04.
 A writ of mandamus is an order of the court compelling a public officer to comply with certain mandatory responsibilities imposed by law.